roboflow/inference/docs/workflows/create_and_run.md

 ## Step 8: Running the workflow
 Now your workflow, is ready.
-You can click `Save` button and move to `Run Preview` panel.
+You can click the `Save` button and move to the `Run Preview` panel.

 We will run our workflow against the following example image `https://media.roboflow.com/inference/dog.jpeg`.
 Here are the results

 ![Results](https://media.roboflow.com/inference/workflow_preview.png)

-Clicking on `Show Visual` button you will find results of our visualisation efforts.
+Clicking on the `Show Visual` button you will find results of our visualization efforts.
 <center><img src="https://media.roboflow.com/inference/workflow_visualisation_result.png" width="50%"/></center>

 ## Different ways of running your workflow
-Your workflow is now saved at Roboflow Platform.
+Your workflow is now saved on the Roboflow Platform.
 This means you can run it in multiple different ways, including:

 - HTTP request to Roboflow Hosted API